-The ERA reviews AEMO's proposed system restart costs against the WEM Rule requirements and determines system restart parameters consistent with the WEM Rules.
+The ERA reviews AEMO's proposed system restart costs against the WEM Rules requirements and determines system restart parameters consistent with the WEM Rules.
 Generators providing system restart services are compensated through the R component of the Cost\LR parameter.
 System restart costs are borne by market customers and based on their share of electricity consumption.

-Providers of system restart services are paid according to their contracts and any shortfalls in the ERA approved amount are recovered through a shortfall charge.
-The shortfall charge

-&lt;sup>24 AEMO, 2022, Ancillary service report for the WEM, (online), P9 collects any difference between the sum contracted between AEMO and suppliers of system restart services, and the sum determined by the ERA.
+Providers of system restart service are paid according to their contracts and any shortfalls in the ERA-approved amount are recovered through a shortfall charge.
+The shortfall charge collects any difference between the sum contracted between AEMO and suppliers of system restart service, and the sum determined by the ERA.